 - i.
 Under the newly amended regulations by the MOL on November 7, 2001 an employer is not allowed to deduct brokerage and other fees from the workers' salary.
 The statement that "30% salary deduction as monthly deposits with the consent of the worker" has also been deleted. - ii.
 The MOL regulated the new rules for the works' salary on November 9, 2001.
-When employees receive the salary from employers, it should be always accompanied by a salary slip which is translated to employer's home country language.
-If employers illegally withhold employee's belongings, employees can hand in salary slip as evidence in the court.
+When employees receive the salary from employers, it should be always accompanied by a salary slip which is translated to employer's native language.
+If employers illegally withhold employee's salary orbelongings, employees can hand in salary slip as evidence in the court.
 Employers won't be permitted for further application if they fail to follow the rules.
-The authority may decide to stop the on-going application procedure or revoke the already approved ones.
+The authority may decide to stop the on-going application procedure or revoke the already approved ones. - iii.

-- iii.
 The MOL has assigned more than 274 inspectors since 2000 to visit foreign workers to understand their employment situations and to protect foreign workers' rights.
-Furthermore, for the purpose of strengthening local government's capability in this regard, MOL has also subsidized an additional 338 inspectors nationwide from October 1, 2018 to the end of December 2021.
+Furthermore, for the purpose of strengthening local government's capability in this regard, the MOL has also subsidized an additional 338 inspectors nationwide from October 1, 2018 to the end of December 2021.
 The inspectors have been assisting in the explanation of pertinent legal regulations and management in their regular visits to the employers.
-The purpose is to ensure the employers have complied with the instructions listed on the "Living Care Service Plan" for foreign workers and carried out the employment contract faithfully to avoid illegal happenings and ensure the rights of foreign workers. - iv.
-The Regulation on the Permission and Administration of the Employment of Foreign Workers was amended and enacted on December 24, 2008 to protect the rights of foreign workers.
-It stipulates that the terms and conditions of the employment contract shall be consistent with the Salary/Wage Affidavit notarized by the competent authorities of labor from the source country.
+The purpose is to ensure the employers have complied with the instructions listed on the "Living Care Service Plan" for foreign workers and carried out the employment contract faithfully to avoid illegal happenings and ensure the rights of foreign workers.

+- iv.
+The "Regulations on the Permission and Administration of the Employment of Foreign Workers" was amended and enacted on December 24, 2008 to protect the rights of foreign workers.
+It stipulates that the terms and conditions of the employment contract shall be consistent with the Salary/Wage Affidavit notarized by the competent authorities of the foreign workers' countries of origin.
 If any discrepancies arise, the Salary/Wage Affidavit version shall prevail.
-Changes to contents contained in the Salary/Wage affidavits that would disadvantage the interest of the foreign worker shall be made by the employer.
+In addition, it is also specified the items listed in the foreign worker's salary slip that should be paid by the employer.
+In addition to the statutory deductions, employers are required to pay the foreign worker the full amount of the worker's salary.
 The salary slips shall be kept for 5 years for future reference. - v.
 On July 30, 2015, the MOL drafted the "Reference Guide on the Payment of Salaries to Foreign Fishermen by Employers" to protect the wage entitlements of foreign fishermen and ensure employers live up to their legal obligation to pay salaries in accordance with the provisions of labor contracts.
 This details precautions and related tables for the issuing of salaries, whether paid directly by the employer or through a labor brokerage.
-On December 6, 2021, the MOL revised these guidelines in accordance with provisions on the full direct payment of salaries in Paragraph 2, Article 22 of the Labor Standards Act and Paragraph 4, Article 43 of the Regulations on the Permission and Administration of the Employment of Foreign Workers, eliminating the indirect payment of salaries by labor brokerages and instructing employers to pay the foreign fishermen they employ directly.
+On December 6, 2021, the MOL revised these guidelines in accordance with provisions on the full direct payment of salaries in Paragraph 2, Article 22 of the Labor Standards Act and Paragraph 4, Article 43 of the Regulations on the Permission and Administration of the Employment of Foreigners, eliminating the indirect payment of salaries by labor brokerages and instructing employers to pay the foreign fishermen they employ directly.